 Fat, on the other hand, is far scarcer in our diet and its benefits cannot be found elsewhere.
 We usually don’t think of fat as being good for us, but it’s in every cell of our bodies and is very important to the nervous system.
-While some fats are better than others and you should be careful about how much you get of each kind, carbs are simply more expendable in our diets.
+Some fats are better than others.
+You should be careful about how much you get of each kind, carbs are simply more expendable in our diets.

 Did I Miss Anything?